UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-organization.md

 | Draft as of 2025-10-24 | *Computable Name*:RSOrganization |

-Organization profile for EMS providers and receiving facilities involved in RS encounters.
+Organization profile for EMS providers and receiving facilities involved in road safety encounters.

 **Usages:**

-* Refer to this Profile: [RS Encounter](StructureDefinition-rs-encounter.md), [RS HealthcareService](StructureDefinition-rs-healthcare-service.md) and [Road Safety ServiceRequest](StructureDefinition-rs-service-request.md)
+* Refer to this Profile: [Road Safety Encounter](StructureDefinition-rs-encounter.md), [Road Safety HealthcareService](StructureDefinition-rs-healthcare-service.md) and [Road Safety ServiceRequest](StructureDefinition-rs-service-request.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-organization)